Centrus Energy

 Grant in 2024

-Analysis and Measurement Services Corporation (AMS) is a recognized market leader in providing the worldwide nuclear power industry with equipment, training, and services to verify the performance of process instrumentation systems.
 Established in 1977 as a spin-off company from research performed at the University of Tennessee and Oak Ridge National Laboratory, AMS is headquartered in Knoxville, Tennessee, with operations in two locations in the United States, as well as representatives throughout Europe and Asia, including the United Kingdom, Austria, Switzerland, Spain, Ukraine, South Korea, and Taiwan.

-CapeSym specializes in developing innovative radiation detection solutions, focusing on the production of advanced semiconductors for nuclear detection.
-The company manufactures scintillators such as SrI2(Eu) and CLYC(Ce), as well as semiconductors like TlBr and CdZnTe.
-In addition to its manufacturing capabilities, CapeSym offers consulting services to corporate clients and U.S. defense agencies, covering areas such as thermal management, crystal growth, advanced materials technologies, biomedical devices, and industrial equipment design and fabrication.
-Through these efforts, CapeSym aims to provide effective radiation detectors and thermal analysis techniques to the imaging industry.
+CapeSym specializes in developing innovative radiation detection solutions.
+The company manufactures advanced semiconductors designed for nuclear detection, including scintillators such as SrI2(Eu) and CLYC(Ce), as well as TlBr and CdZnTe semiconductors.
+In addition to its product offerings, CapeSym provides consulting services to corporations and U.S. defense agencies in areas such as thermal management, crystal growth, advanced materials technologies, biomedical devices, and the design and fabrication of industrial equipment.
+Through these efforts, CapeSym contributes to the imaging industry by delivering effective radiation detectors and thermal analysis techniques.

 Marathon Fusion